 The relaxation response is a mentally active process that leaves your body calm and focused.
 A variety of relaxation techniques can be used to produce the relaxation response.
-Techniques such deep breathing, meditation, rhythmic exercises and yoga can help bring your nervous system back into balance by producing the relaxation response.
+Techniques such as deep breathing, meditation, rhythmic exercises, and yoga can help bring your nervous system back into balance by producing the relaxation response.

 Research has shown that regular use of the “relaxation response” can help any health problem that is caused or exacerbated by chronic stress such as fibromyalgia, gastrointestinal ailments, hypertension, anxiety disorders, and many others.